 There can be few careers more rewarding than working with children.
-Whether you want to work with early years (pre-school), children (school age), young people (teenagers) or families, jobs are available in the public, private or not-for-profit sectors.
+Whether you want to work with early years, school age, teenagers or families, jobs with children are available in the public, private or not-for-profit sectors

 Jobs with children

-The main sectors that employ people to work with children include the charity and voluntary work, healthcare, social care and teaching and education sectors.
-However, jobs with children are available in other industries such as law, leisure, sport and tourism and public services and administration, where you could become a family lawyer, sports coach or children's librarian respectively.
+The main sectors that employ people to work with children include the charity and voluntary work, healthcare, social care and teacher training and education sectors.
+However, jobs working with children are available in other, less obvious industries such as law, leisure, sport and tourism and public services and administration, where you could become a family lawyer, sports coach or children's librarian respectively.
 When looking for jobs or work experience it pays to think outside the box.
 Within the creative arts sector you could become an art therapist or volunteer your dancing skills to teach a local group of children.

-Unsurprisingly the teaching and education sector can offer a variety of opportunities to work with children.
+Unsurprisingly, the teacher training and education sector offers a variety of opportunities to work with children.
 You could become a:

 - careers adviser